Here are answers to some common questions.

 How do I work with you?
 What’s the workflow?

-Here’s my usual process with my clients.
+Here’s my usual process.

 1. You contact me with your requirements.